 In 2012 Tom decided to make the new bakery on Wilson Way a 24 hour business, opening The Bakery Café.
 The Café opens up for the day as the night bakers head for home.
 Fresh croissants line the counter and an aroma or freshly baked bread fills the air.
 This bustling hub is the beating heart of the Baker Tom business; busy by day and by night.
 Night sees the Bakery transform into a working kitchen, as the Night Bakers craft our organic loaves ready for customers the next day.

-Today Tom has four shops across Cornwall and a fleet of vans delivering Baker Tom’s Bread to farm shops, independent retailers, restaurants, cafes, pubs, hotels, caterers, street food vans and food box schemes, such as Riverford Organic, across the South West and further afield.
+Today Tom has five shops across Cornwall and a fleet of vans delivering Baker Tom’s Bread to farm shops, independent retailers, restaurants, cafes, pubs, hotels, caterers, street food vans and food box schemes, such as Cornish Food Box, across the South West and further afield.
 The Bakery is also the packing, logistics, accounts, marketing & sales and retail hub of the business.

 Whilst the business has continued to steadily rise, the baking techniques have remained the same as the traditional ones Tom used in his mum’s kitchen.
 All our breads are crafted by hand by Tom’s team of specialist bakers, without the addition of any improvers or additives; producing wholesome bread that’s full of flavour.